analysis-tool/recurrence/README.md

 2. Individual Data

-This web application's individual data feature has been developed to estimate the risk of progressing to distant recurrence using individual surivival data.
+This web application has been extended to estimate the risk of progressing to distant recurrence using individual surivival data.
 The cause-specific survival is assumed to follow a mixture-cure model and the risk of recurrence is inferred from the survival among the non-cured fraction.
 The cure fraction and parametric survival distribution among those not cured will be estimated using R flexsurvcure package.
 The current version can handle Weibull and log-logistic distributions for the non-cured survival.

 Input